 When it comes to investing, getting more time in the market can really help boost your returns.
 Because of that, it’s important to start investing sooner rather than later so your returns have more time to compound.

 Getting started doesn’t have to be a hassle.
 The rise of robo-advisors has made it possible to set up a portfolio based on Modern Portfolio Theory (a Nobel Prize-winning strategy) in a matter of minutes.
 Of course, there are lots of robo-advisors to choose from, and they aren’t all equally good at maximizing your after-tax, net-of-fee returns.
-For help choosing a robo-advisor, check out our blog post on the subject.
+For more information, we recommend checking out our blog post about choosing a robo-advisor.
 We hope when you decide to start investing, you’ll choose Wealthfront.

 Our taxable Investment Accounts make smart investing easy, and your portfolio is personalized for your risk tolerance.
 You don’t have to research stocks or make any manual trades, and our industry-leading Tax-Loss Harvesting makes our service basically fee-free.
 We also remain unshakably committed to our mission: building a financial system that favors people, not institutions.
 The last several weeks have been a reminder of the importance of that vision, and we’ll keep working hard to make it a reality.

 The information contained in this communication is provided for general informational purposes only, and should not be construed as investment or tax advice.
 Nothing in this communication should be construed as a solicitation, offer, or recommendation, to buy or sell any security.
 Any links provided to other server sites are offered as a matter of convenience and are not intended to imply that Wealthfront Advisers or its affiliates endorses, sponsors, promotes and/or is affiliated with the owners of or participants in those sites, or endorses any information contained on those sites, unless expressly stated otherwise.